ArnoldDP/OStim-Community-Modlist/README.md

 * **Installing OCM**

   I would like to preface that by saying that while it is not technically a requirement, it is *highly* recommended that you have Nexus premium.
-If you don't, you'll have to click the download button about 1200 times on top of having your download speed capped at 3 mb/s.
+If you don't, you'll have to click the download button about 1700 times on top of your download speed capped at 3Mb/s.

   To download OCM, select "Browse Modlists" on the left, the icon will look like a little cloud with an arrow pointing down.
 In the top right, click "Show NSFW" and "Show Unofficial Lists", now just give it a minute to load all of the images.
   Scroll down until you see the big white "OCM" banner, in the bottom right it will have a download icon.
 Once it's done downloading, that icon will turn into a play arrow, click it!